10 MIN READ

 Weed Management

 Weeds consistently limit yield potential.
 Timely management and prevention of infestations are key to maximizing yield potential.
 Developing a weed management plan for each field that can incorporate cultural, mechanical, and chemical methods of control is the first step in managing weeds.
-Please consult the Weed Management Help Center for tips on managing weeds in corn.
+Please consult your chemical provider for tips on managing weeds in corn.

 Summary

-Identifying and managing the yield limiting factors will help maximize corn yield potential on your farm.
-Challenges to maximizing yield potential will occur almost every growing season, but good planning can help limit the impact of those challenges.
+Identifying and managing yield limiting factors can help maximize corn yield potential on your farm.
+Challenges to maximizing yield potential occur almost every growing season, but good planning can help limit the impact of those challenges.

 Sources: